 There are many reasons why and how accidents and injuries happen at work and no two cases and injuries are the same which is why we work hard to learn about your injury and how it has impacted your life so we can best represent you in your case.

 A workplace accident can have many causes for example if there was not enough training or supervision, there was a lack of safety equipment or time pressures played a part in your accident.
 Accidents also happen where there are inappropriate work methods, processes or equipment.
 Call us and tell us about your workplace injury and we will let you know if we think you have a claim.

 If you have had an injury at work and are wondering if you can make a claim remember that it is often the impact the injury has on your life that is most important.
 Some injuries such as fractures may not seem as serious as others to the spine, head, sight or hearing, but it’s the long term consequences which really matter.

 Some injuries may involve long term pain and suffering, others loss of income or reduced employment prospects.
 We’ll seek compensation that takes this into account as well as the cost of rehabilitation, retraining and any need for long term care.
-Call us to find out if you have a claim and as you will talk directly to a personal injury solicitor they will be able to give you an honest opinion as to whether you have a claim.
+Call us to find out if you have a claim and as you will talk directly to a personal injury solicitor they will be able to give you an honest opinion on whether you have a claim.

 Making a claim against your employer

 We know that claiming compensation from your employer can be difficult and sometimes uncomfortable but if you have been injured in an accident at work and you have suffered then you should find out if you can make a claim.
 We are experienced personal injury solicitors so you will not be alone in dealing with your employer’s insurer, and we will be supporting and advising you every step of the way.
 If you are concerned about claiming against your employer then you should consider the following: